 SWIFT and Its importance in India

 The SWIFT is a secure financial message carrier which can avoid fraudulent transactions.
 In other words, it transports messages from one bank to another bank.
 Its core role is to provide a secure transmission channel so that the message from Bank A reaches Bank B only.
 Bank B, in turn, knows that Bank A, and no one other than Bank A, sent, read or altered the message en route.
-Banks, needless to say, should have checks in place before actually sending messages.
+Banks, needless to say, should have checked in place before actually sending messages.
 One of its biggest failures in the PNB case was the missing link between SWIFT and the bank’s backend software.
 This allowed fraudsters to use letters of understanding or a loan request to another bank through the SWIFT network to transfer funds.

 - It was an outcome of the PNB scam.
 It was believed that the scam is mainly due to people and process failure not so much a technology failure.